 - Make sure any service doors are always locked and secure when they’re not in use.

 - Invest in a monitored alarm and use it.
-For advice and approved suppliers of alarms and CCTV, visit National Security Inspectorate
+For advice and approved suppliers of alarms and CCTV, visit the National Security Inspectorate (NSI)

 - Invest in CCTV to cover any vulnerable areas.
 Digital 24-hour CCTV is highly recommended, as it provides good quality images.
 You can get advice on buying surveillance equipment from the Surveillance Camera Commissioner.